DataBooth/client-youngm-ifit/README.md

 Sample workouts exported from iFit in `data` directory.

-## The Hard Part
+## The Slightly Hard Part

 This problem was slightly tricky to solve because of some difficulties in parsing the XML format in the .tcx files.
-We ended up using the BeautifulSoup library in Python to solve some issues with (likely) mal-formed XML.
+We ended up using the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) library in Python to solve some issues with (likely) mal-formed XML.